Thermodynamic Limits of Physical Intelligence: Empowerment per Joule: Control Information Efficiency

 To define empowerment per joule $\eta_{\mathcal{C}}$, we must couple control capacity to an explicit physical cost.
 Let $c(a_{0:\tau-1})$ denote the energetic cost (in joules) of executing an action sequence, including actuation and any other in-boundary energetic costs included by the accounting convention (e.g.\ sensing/compute).
 A principled ``bits-per-joule'' control metric is then a \emph{capacity-per-unit-cost} objective:

-which is the classical ``capacity per unit cost'' objective in information theory \citep{verdu1990capacity}.
+which is the classical ``capacity per unit cost'' objective in information theory \cite{verdu1990capacity}.
 In practice, the cost convention must make the optimization well-posed and must prevent ``free control'' artifacts (e.g.\ apparent information transfer arising from autonomous environment dynamics under a zero-cost ``wait'').
 Two common reporting conventions are: (i) \emph{total on-boundary} energy over the horizon (including any baseline/idle draw), yielding a wall-plug style system-level bits/J; and (ii) \emph{incremental} energy above a stated reference ``null'' action/policy, reported together with the baseline term and with an explicit restriction to action distributions with strictly positive expected cost.
 The choice determines whether $\eta_{\mathcal{C}}$ is interpreted as whole-system energy efficiency or incremental interface efficiency; in all cases the accounting boundary, baseline decomposition, horizon $\tau$, and resolution/noise convention should be reported.
 We recommend reporting the baseline (existence/idle) energy and the incremental (control-induced) energy separately whenever possible; interpreting $\eta_{\mathcal{C}}$ without this decomposition is generally ambiguous.

-\paragraph{Recommended default reporting.} We recommend reporting both (a) total on-boundary energy over the horizon (including baseline/idle draw) and (b) incremental energy above a declared null action/policy, together with the null policy definition and baseline energy.
 When reporting incremental efficiencies, restrict to action distributions with strictly positive expected incremental cost.

+For embodied systems, our recommended default is total in-boundary episode energy.
+Count controller compute, sensing, communication, and actuation when required to realize the action-to-observation channel.
+Actuation-only energy can be reported as a component diagnostic, but should not be labeled as whole-agent $\eta_{\mathcal{C}}$.
+For shared infrastructure or simulators, report total wall-plug/PUE-adjusted energy and the rule assigning shared idle draw to the episode.

 \paragraph{Estimating empowerment in practice.} For small discrete systems, Eq.~\eqref{eq:capacity_per_cost} can be computed exactly (e.g.\ via Blahut--Arimoto).
 For larger or continuous systems, report a lower bound via variational mutual-information estimators or via a learned dynamics model plus discretization, and report estimator settings and uncertainty where possible.